jchiefelk/ITEC-430/bashtools/README.md

 </pre>

 <p>
 	To edit the output file below, now we use sed.
-We need sed because we are only interested in the http status code, important for unit-testing a 3rd party api you have paid a license for access to.
+We need sed because we are only interested in the http status code.
 Use sed to edit out all of the data except the first row
 </p>

 <pre>